johnkerl/miller/docs6/docs/reference-dsl-user-defined-functions.md

 * Function bodies start with `func` and a parameter list, defined outside of `begin`, `end`, or other `func` or `subr` blocks.
 (I.e. the Miller DSL has no nested functions.)

 * A function (uniqified by its name) may not be redefined: either by redefining a user-defined function, or by redefining a built-in function.
-However, functions and subroutines have separate namespaces: you can define a subroutine `log` which does not clash with the mathematical `log` function.
+However, functions and subroutines have separate namespaces: you can define a subroutine `log` (for logging messages to stderr, say) which does not clash with the mathematical `log` (logarithm) function.

-* Functions may be defined either before or after use (there is an object-binding/linkage step at startup).
+* Functions may be defined either before or after use -- there is an object-binding/linkage step at startup.
 More specifically, functions may be either recursive or mutually recursive.
-Functions may not call subroutines.

-* Functions may be defined and called either within `mlr put` or `mlr put`.
+* Functions may be defined and called either within `mlr filter` or `mlr put`.

-* Functions have read access to `$`-variables and `@`-variables but may not modify them.
-See also [Memoization with out-of-stream variables](misc-examples.md#memoization-with-out-of-stream-variables) for an example.

 * Argument values may be reassigned: they are not read-only.

-* When a return value is not implicitly returned, this results in a return value of absent-null.
+* When a return value is not implicitly returned, this results in a return value of [absent-null](reference-main-null-data.md).
 (In the example above, if there were records for which the argument to `f` is non-numeric, the assignments would be skipped.)
-See also the section on [xxxx](reference-main-null-data.md).
+See also the [null-data reference page](reference-main-null-data.md).

 * See the section on [Local variables](reference-dsl-variables.md#local-variables) for information on scope and extent of arguments, as well as for information on the use of local variables within functions.